MrSpudz/SpudBot/README.md

 # SpudBot

 Um.
-It does stuff like ban people. you can pop bublewrap too.
+It does stuff like ban people.
+You can pop bublewrap too.